How to Design and Develop Roku Application

 Home button 3x, Up arrow 2x, Right arrow, Left arrow, Right arrow, Left arrow, Right arrow

 These buttons must be pressed on your remote as many times it is mentioned within 10 seconds.
 Once you enable the development mode on the developer settings pages, you will be able to access the Application Installer page.

 The developed Roku application gets loaded to the Roku device with the help of the web browser.
-You will have to perform the below steps to get access to the installer page for the developed Roku application.
+You will have to perform the below steps to get access to the installer page for the developed Roku application:

-- Navigate to your ‘Roku player settings’ menu, then reach out to the ‘player info’ tab.
+1. Navigate to your ‘Roku player settings’ menu, then reach out to the ‘player info’ tab.
 Here you will find the IP address of the Roku device.

-- Open the web browser and type in the URL http: //rokuPlayer-ip-address and then click the browse button.
+2. Open the web browser and type in the URL http: //rokuPlayer-ip-address and then click the browse button.

-- Now you will need to navigate to the location where the application in the form of the ZIP file is present.
+3. Now you will need to navigate to the location where the application in the form of the ZIP file is present.
 The entire path to the application ZIP file present on your development machine must be present.

-- You should then press the Install button in order to deploy the developed Roku application to your Roku device.
+4. You should then press the Install button in order to deploy the developed Roku application to your Roku device.

-- Debugging the Roku application
+Debugging the Roku application

 Debugging the developed Roku application is very crucial.
 This can be made possible with the help of the debug console.
 The console will be providing more information into the runtime development environment.
 One can know about the general logs and stack traces.

 It is very crucial for the Roku developers to possess in-depth knowledge about the development of the Roku application.
-They should foremost ensure that the developer mode is turned out on the Roku streaming device.
+They should foremost ensure that the developer mode is turned ‘on’ on the Roku streaming device.
 The entire application must be only in ZIP file format.
-With the proper resources and the presence of debug console one can easily develop a very good Roku application.
+With the proper resources and the presence of a debug console one can easily develop a very good Roku application.